Written by Jonathan Breeden

 If you are going through a divorce and wish to seek alimony or expect your spouse to request it, call Breeden Law Office today at (919) 661-4970 to speak to a highly skilled alimony lawyer.

-If you’re going through a divorce, you likely have a number of questions regarding alimony running through your mind, including:
+If you’re going through a divorce, you likely have a number of questions regarding alimony running through your mind.
+See my video below with some answers to commonly asked questions:

 1. How is alimony calculated?